 The primary characteristic of an ad hoc network architecture is the absence of any predefined structure.
-Service coverage and network connectivity is defined solely by node proximity and the prevailing RF propagation characteristics.
-Ad hoc nodes directly communicate with one another in a peer-to-peer fashion.
+Service coverage and network connectivity are defined solely by node proximity and the prevailing RF propagation characteristics.
+Ad hoc nodes communicate directly with one another in a peer-to-peer fashion.
 To facilitate communication between distant nodes, each ad hoc node also acts as a router, storing and forwarding packets on behalf of other nodes.
-The result is a generalized wireless network that can be rapidly deployed and dynamically reconfigured to provide ondemand networking solutions.
+The result is a generalized wireless network that can be rapidly deployed and dynamically reconfigured to provide on-demand networking solutions.
 An ad hoc architecture is also more robust in that the failure of one node is less likely to disrupt network services.
-Fig. 1.3 illustrates a simple ad hoc network.
+Figure 6.3 illustrates a simple ad hoc network.